 I.137.
 Greenfield FDI relates to investment projects that entail the establishment of new entities and the setting up of offices, buildings, from plants and factories scratch.
 It is a kind of working capital.
 The direct investment enterprise established through greenfield FDI can be a branch, an unincorporated enterprise or an incorporated enterprise (that is, a separate unit maintaining its own accounting books).
 Greenfield FDI involves capital movement that affects the accounting books of both the direct investor and the direct investment enterprise.
+Under this form of FDI, a direct investor provides resources to a direct investment enterprise in exchange for a claim on the entity.

 I.138.
 An increase in investment from foreign direct investors is reflected in the accounting books as an increase in liability claims or equity.
-Also reflected in the accounts among the assets are cash, goods or services, which are a counterpart to the financial claims on the direct enterprise. investment injection of investment affects the capitalization of the enterprise through claims on equity and/or debt.
-The equity capital comprises voting and participating preference shares (i.e. preferred shares, common shares).
-Other components constituting capital contributed include surplus, whereas the debt liabilities could consist of such items as loans. bonds, trade payables, or intracompany payables.
+Also reflected in the accounts among the assets are cash, goods or services, which are a counterpart to the financial claims on the direct enterprise. investment This injection of investment affects the capitalization of the enterprise through claims on equity and/or debt.
+The equity capital comprises voting and participating all preference shares (i.e. preferred shares, common shares).
+Other components constituting capital contributed include surplus, whereas the debt liabilities could consist of such items as loans, bonds, trade payables, or intracompany payables.